Self-Specialization: Uncovering Latent Expertise within Large Language Models: Introduction

 \section{Introduction}

-\secvspace Instruction-tuning \citep{ouyang2022training, wei2022finetuned, naturalinstructions, su2022one} of large language models (LLMs) offers a mechanism to adeptly guide models using specific directives, thereby enhancing their versatility across diverse tasks.
+Instruction-tuning \citep{ouyang2022training, wei2022finetuned, naturalinstructions, su2022one} of large language models (LLMs) offers a mechanism to adeptly guide models using specific directives, thereby enhancing their versatility across diverse tasks.
 However, as promising as this concept might seem, it poses an inherent challenge: the substantial need for quality data \citep{chung2022scaling, Wan2023Poisoning, kpf2023openassistant}.
 The very premise of instruction-tuning hinges on the availability of well-crafted, human-annotated data, a resource that is both time-consuming and challenging to scale efficiently \citep{honovich2022unnatural, kang-etal-2023-distill}.

-Furthermore, acquiring domain-specific data is even more demanding as it requires the involvement of domain experts, which is often more expensive \citep{bai-etal-2021-pre, wang2023empower}.
+When it comes to specialized domains, such as biomedicine, it is more challenging to acquire human labels, due to the need for expert annotators \citep{wang2023empower}.
+While adaptation through in-domain pre-training \citep{gururangan-etal-2020-dont, wu2023pmcllama} has been shown to be effective, this approach requires extensive (unlabeled) target-domain data, in addition to significant computational resources.
+Moreover, prior work has shown the benefits of adaptive pre-training can be less than those achieved by moderate amounts of fine-tuning data from the target domain \citep{bai-etal-2021-pre}.

-Emerging as a promising solution to this data-intensive challenge is the approach of self-alignment \citep{wang2022self, sun2023principledriven}.
-By allowing LLMs to automatically generate instructional data from a handful of human-authored seeds, self-alignment presents a means to harness the internal general knowledge of these models (which results from extensive pre-training on the internet corpora \citep{devlin-etal-2019-bert, 2020t5, NEURIPS2020_1457c0d6}) without extensive human annotations.
+Emerging as a promising solution to this data-intensive challenge in the context of instruction-tuning is the approach of self-alignment \citep{wang2022self, sun2023principledriven}.
+By allowing LLMs to automatically generate instructional data from minimal human-authored seeds, self-alignment presents a means to harness the internal general knowledge of models, which results from extensive pre-training on internet corpora \citep{devlin-etal-2019-bert, 2020t5, NEURIPS2020_1457c0d6}, without extensive human annotations.